Kentucky is a “choice no-fault” state. As such, a Kentucky motorist can choose to insure their vehicle under the tort system or the no-fault system.

 Under a tort system each driver involved in an accident is responsible for the property damage and/or bodily injury they caused.
-Also with a KY tort system you retain the right to sue the other driver in an accident for the cost of expenses related to injuries sustained in the accident.
+Also with a KY tort system, you retain the right to sue the other driver in an accident for the cost of expenses related to injuries sustained in the accident.

-No-fault states vary in that the threshold may be expressed in verbal terms (a descriptive or verbal threshold) or in dollar amounts of medical bills, a monetary threshold.
-Some laws also include minimum requirements for the days of disability incurred as a result of the accident.
+No-fault states vary in that the threshold may be expressed in verbal terms (a descriptive or verbal threshold) or dollar amounts of medical bills, a monetary threshold.
+Some laws also include minimum requirements for the days of disability incurred due to the accident.

-As for the threshold in Kentucky for injuries, it is discussed in Insurance Code section of the Kentucky revised code
+As for the threshold in Kentucky for injuries, it is discussed in the Insurance Code section of the Kentucky revised code

-So when KY drivers accept no-fault insurance on their car insurance policy then they agree to limit their ability to seek compensation for injuries caused by other drivers (a third party claim), unless they have over $1,000 in medical expenses or suffer a serious or permanent injury (as the law above gives details on) as the result of an accident.
+So when KY drivers accept no-fault insurance on their car insurance policy, then they agree to limit their ability to seek compensation for injuries caused by other drivers (a third-party claim) unless they have over $1,000 in medical expenses or suffer a serious or permanent injury (as the law above gives details on) as the result of an accident.

 If you instead of a Kentucky motorist reject no-fault you can expect to pay a higher premium.
 However, you are unrestricted in your right to seek compensation for injuries caused by other drivers.
 By rejecting no-fault coverage, you are not protected from lawsuits if you cause injuries to another party in an accident.